leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-1/README.md

 ### Student Names and Emails
 - Leah Mirch (lmirch@umich.edu)
-- Dominic Baughman (baughboy@umich.edu)

-### Youtube DEMO Link
-Here is the link to the demo: https://youtu.be/4TIUKaMNmoA

 ### Introduction
-In this first project for CIS 421, we integrated a Stock Trading System within the netowrk socket.
-We did this by using C++ for the main code and SQLite for all the database related components.
+In this first project for CIS 421, I integrated a Stock Trading System within the netowrk socket.
+I did this by using C++ for the main code and SQLite for all the database related components.
 This program uses network programming techniques and and a Unix based system to allow for the client and server to work together.
 The actions this system can take are BUY, SELL, LIST, BALANCE, SHUTDOWN, and QUIT.

 ### Running Instructions
 #### Running the Server on the UMD server: